mimblewimble/grin/doc/intro.md

 #### Ownership

 In the previous section we introduced a private key as a blinding factor to obscure the transaction's values.
-The second insight of MimbleWimble is that this private key can be leveraged to prove ownership of the value.
+The second insight of Mimblewimble is that this private key can be leveraged to prove ownership of the value.

 Alice sends you 3 coins and to obscure that amount, you chose 28 as your